existinghuman99/LakeMinnetonkaOpenTTD/README.md

 # LakeMinnetonkaOpenTTD
-A map of lake minnetonka for openttd
+A map of lake minnetonka for openttd.
+Not to scale at all.